vk-cs/docs-public/docs/en/main/additionals/start/legal/legal-terms/legal-terms.md

 4.7.
 The Company shall not administer and support operating systems and other services created using the Platform Services, unless otherwise agreed upon by the Parties in a separate agreement.

 ## 5\.
-CONDITIONS AND ORDER OF USE OF THE PLATFORM BY THE USER
+Conditions and order of use of the Platform by the User

 5.1.
 The User of the Project gets access to the Platform after the Administrator of the Project opens for him an account linked to the Project.
 The creation of a User account is carried out by specifying the e-mail address of the Project User as a login and the User following the link received by his e-mail to confirm the creation of the account.
 The User is authorized on the Platform within the framework of the Project by entering a login (his email address) and a password received from the Project Administrator.